. Biodefense Reference Library

 of Health and National surveillance Institutes around the world

-of Medicine: Biological Warfare.
-The website offers information
+Library of Medicine: Biological Warfare.
+The website offers

-treatment, and prognosis for a comprehensive list of biological warfare
+transmission, treatment, and prognosis for a comprehensive list of

 (WHO): Weekly Epidemiological Record